 Ibuprofen and aspirin for dogs

-There are different types of ibuprofen and aspirin available, both over-the-counter and by prescription.
-They are usually sold in pill form.
-When you buy standard strengths of these medications from your local pharmacy or drug store, or from other retail outlets, they are usually available in lower doses, and sometimes in extra-strength versions too.
+There are different types of ibuprofen and aspirin available, usually in pill form, both over-the-counter and by prescription.
+When you buy standard strengths of these medications from your local pharmacy or drugstore, they are usually available in lower doses, and sometimes in extra-strength versions too.
 However, to get stronger painkillers, you can get a prescription, which might be used to manage chronic or strong pain.

 Ibuprofen is also available in gels or creams, as well as sprays.
 You can usually find ibuprofen pills in different types too, such as tablets or caplets.

 The risks of giving your dog ibuprofen or aspirin

 It seems logical that if NSAIDs work for people, they could also help your dog—perhaps you could give your dog baby aspirin as a low dosage, mild alternative.
 Unfortunately, this familiarity is what leads to ibuprofen and aspirin being listed among the Top 10 most common toxins in pets.
 Giving your pet aspirin or ibuprofen is risky without veterinary supervision.
 It’s difficult to account for all the differences between dog breeds—like size, age, weight—and that’s before you account for individual health conditions from dog to dog.